 As the largest Scandinavian fashion festival, Copenhagen Fashion Week is an exciting few days of runway shows and events.
 This winter season featured well-known brands in addition to newcomers who showed for the first time.

 Outside, Copenhagen Fashion Week called for layering skills to combat the Scandinavian cold.
-Inside venues across the city, established and emerging designers gave a glimpse of what we’ll all be wearing soon.
+Inside venues across the city, established and emerging designers gave a glimpse of what Scandinavian men will all be wearing soon.
 Utilitarian details and streamlined aesthetics were recurring themes from menswear this season, as well as 1970s and 80s detailing, workwear, and sportswear.

 These are the best Scandinavian menswear collections we saw during Copenhagen Fashion Week

 Danish designer Martin Asbjørn invited us into a Wes Andersonesque dream of pastels and neutrals.
 It was The Royal Tenenbaums on a road trip in 19070s California.
 The brand showed casual suiting, a soft color palette, and materials ranging from wool over corduroy to leather.
 In contrast to this dreaminess, we were treated to a few absolute bangers like the fake fur coat or the glossy brown croc leather jacket, resulting in a collection of understated elegance with a pinch of cool luxury.